Just because you’re a mom doesn’t mean you want to look like one.

 - You won’t have lots of room left over after fitting all your pumping equipment in.

 This bag can be a shoulder bag or a backpack.
-However you want to wear it, it will work.
+It’ll work however you want to wear it.

 Since it’s made out of nylon, it’s a breeze to clean.
 All you have to do is wipe it down with a damp cloth.

-This bag is extra tall, making it one of the few breast pump bags out there that can handle hospital-grade pumps like the Symphony.
+This bag is extra tall, making it one of the few brands out there that can handle hospital-grade pumps like the Symphony.

 It has eight pockets, which should be enough for even the most organized of moms.
-It even has a padded laptop pocket that can hold a 17-inch laptop.
-That’s great for busy moms who need to multi-task when they are away from home.
+It even has a padded laptop pocket that can hold a 17-inch laptop, which is great news for busy moms who need to multi-task.

 - It has a water bottle pocket that can hold two water bottles or baby bottles.

-- For fitting so much stuff inside, this bag doesn’t feel too large, which is nice for women who don’t want to be overwhelmed by carrying a huge bag.
+- For fitting so much stuff inside, this bag doesn’t feel too large.

 - You can keep your keys, lip balm and phone in one of the outside pockets so they don’t get buried at the bottom of the bag.